Bharti-Navlani/TCL__Tool-Command-Language__Workshop/README.md

 ```
 📌 [Quick Notes]

-grep -v -w "*" // print everything removing *
+★ grep -v -w "*" // print everything removing *

-string map <searc> <replace> $line // command to search & replace
+★ string map <searc> <replace> $line // command to search & replace

-proc // any script which needs to called multiple time can be created as proc
+★ proc // any script which needs to called multiple time can be created as proc

-$args - options(-localCpu) // use to sub args in a give input
+★ $args - options(-localCpu) // use to sub args in a give input

-file dirname $argv // input is file path , this gives the directory name of that file
+★ file dirname $argv // input is file path , this gives the directory name of that file

-fail tale $agrv // input is a file path , this gives the file name
+★ file tale $agrv // input is a file path , this gives the file name

 ```